 When we get together in my family we often have a spread of Hummus, Baba Ghanoush, Grilled Beef Kofta Kebabs, Easy Lebanese Salad and a Mediterranean Bean Salad.

 It is a special recipe for me because my grandma first taught me how to make it.
+I love a traditional recipe like that.
+The ones that have been passed down to each generation from your ancestors homeland.

 You know my love for hummus runs deep, but recently I have gotten back into Baba Ghanoush, especially now that eggplants are in farmers markets and gardens.